IBM/aspera-cli/README.md

 ### Office: Unoconv and Libreoffice

-If you dont want to have preview for office dpcuments or if it is too complex you can skip office document preview generation by using option: `--skip-types=office`
+If you don't want to have preview for office documents or if it is too complex you can skip office document preview generation by using option: `--skip-types=office`

 The generation of preview in based on the use of `unoconv` and `libreoffice`

-* Centos 8
+* CentOS 8

 ```
 # dnf install unoconv